- chapter 21

 - Ch.
 19-24

-We are starting our reading of this chapter at 21,5.
-We can note the indication of a new beginning here as the scene is set for Jesus' final discourse.
+We begin our reading of this chapter at 21,5 because we took together the two comments about widows in 20,45-21,4.
+We can note, as mentioned when we looked at chapter 20, the indication of a new beginning in 21,5.
+The scene is being set for Jesus' final discourse.

-We can also see that there is a conclusion at the end of the chapter, 21,37-38.
+We can also confirm that there is a conclusion at the end of the chapter, 21,37-38.
 When we looked at chapter 19, we noted how these two verses form a bracket with 19,47-48.

-Then a new phase of the Gospel story opens in 22,1, the story of the Passion.
+A new phase of the Gospel story then opens in 22,1, the story of the Passion.

-Thus we have a unity from 21,5 to 21,36 with the presentation of the final discourse of Jesus.
+Thus we have a unity from 21,5 to 21,36 with this final discourse of Jesus.

 Where is Jesus when he is giving this teaching?
 Perhaps better, where is he not (as in Mk 13,3 or Mt 24,3)?
 Look back to 19,29.
 What are the immediate consequences of this?